To someone, whoever read this or stumble into this, who struggle to live and to find meaning to be alive.

 Thank You for blessing me with a beautiful life.

 I was that person who used to be so strict to myself that I somehow lost the essence of truly having fun by myself; having my own time to do anything that would make me happy.
 My definition of happiness has been going to different side.

 I recalled that I was so busy last year and had nothing to do for myself until the news of my teacher passed away came.
-It just hit me hard since I also lost my friends in previous years.
+It just forced me to remember that I also lost my friend in previous year.
 What kind of life do I wish to live?

 I argued a lot to myself.
 I questioned God.
 There were some days that I felt like a gloomy one.
 It was hard to maintain focus, thus led me to sleep deprivation.
 I tend to tire myself during the day, so I could sleep easily.
 I ate a lot only to get sleepy.
 Meanwhile those things were carried on my shoulder, I tried to live the day as normal as it would be.
 It’s as simply as walking, you couldn’t just stop walking just because you only got bruises on your feet, no?
 So, I thought I would be fine.
 However, a mere illusion of “I’m fine” is as worse as placebo effect.
 You never know when you’re going to break.